TheOdinProject/curriculum/intermediate_html_css/grid/introduction_to_grid.md

 The following lessons will show you how to create a grid, position grid items and use some advanced properties.
 Then we will take a deeper look between Flexbox and Grid.
 Ultimately we are working towards building a dashboard project using Grid.

-### Learning outcomes
+### Lesson overview

-By the end of this lesson, you should be able to:
+This section contains a general overview of topics that you will learn in this lesson.

-* Compare the basics between Flexbox and Grid
+- Compare the basics between Flexbox and Grid.
-* Describe a situation for using Grid over Flexbox
+- Describe a situation for using Grid over Flexbox.

 ### A look back at flex